-- SRR reserves the right to make exceptions to any guidelines, timelines, or procedure to accommodate University scheduling, maintain confidentiality, or address any other extenuating circumstances. - In Cases involving a minor violation of the community standards/policies set forth in the Guide to Residence Living and/or Student Rights & Responsibilities

-Community Standards, an educational letter or a written warning may be sent to the Respondent instead of scheduling a Case Resolution Meeting.
+- SRR reserves the right to make exceptions to any guidelines, timelines, or procedure to accommodate University scheduling, maintain confidentiality, or address any other extenuating circumstances. - In Cases involving a minor violation of a Community Standard SRR may issue an Educational Letter or a Written Warning to the Respondent instead of scheduling a Case Resolution Meeting. - Parties, including Support Persons and Witnesses, involved with the SRR process are prohibited from making any recording of any Case Resolution Meeting or any related proceeding or meeting regarding the SRR process.
+If SRR becomes aware of such unauthorized recordings, SRR may treat such actions as an additional Alleged Community Standard Violation.

-- Parties, including Support Persons and Witnesses, involved with the SRR process are prohibited from making any recording of any Case Resolution Meeting or any related proceeding or meeting regarding the SRR process. - After a Case Resolution Meeting, the Case Resolution Body can take one of the following actions regarding each Respondent: - o Find the Respondent not responsible of violating University Policies. - Find the Respondent responsible using a Preponderance of the Evidence standard for violating University Policies and assign appropriate Outcomes. - o Find the Respondent responsible for violating University Policies and refer the Student to a Restorative Justice Conference (RJC) for Outcomes when the Case Resolution Body determines that this option is appropriate. - Refer the Respondent to a new Case Resolution Meeting before a separate Case Resolution Body. - o Dismiss or drop the case.
+- After a Case Resolution Meeting, the Case Resolution Body can take one of the following actions regarding each Respondent: - o Find the Respondent not responsible for violating University Policies. - Find the Respondent responsible using a Preponderance of the Evidence standard for violating University Policies and assign appropriate Outcomes. - Find the Respondent responsible for violating University Policies and refer the Student to a Restorative Justice Conference (RJC) for Outcomes when the Case Resolution Body determines that this option is appropriate. - Refer the Respondent to a new Case Resolution Meeting before a separate Case Resolution Body. - o Dismiss or drop the Case.